{/*

 For instance, 51% of shoppers look for free return shipping when they buy from online stores.

-Also, on-time delivery may be a challenge during the holiday season, as some logistic companies may not provide continuous and flawless service.
-Hence, double-check with your shippers before you provide the customer with an estimated delivery time.
+Also, on-time delivery may be challenging during the holiday season, as some logistic companies may not provide continuous and flawless service.
+Hence, double-check with your shippers before you give the customer with an estimated delivery time.

 You do not want to short-less the customer.